 The symptoms of GAD may look like other mental health conditions.
 Always see your healthcare provider for a diagnosis.

 GAD begins gradually, usually in childhood or adolescence, but can begin in adulthood, too.
 It is more common in women.
 It often runs in families.

-How is GAD diagnosed?Your health care provider or mental health professional diagnoses GAD.
+How is GAD diagnosed?Your healthcare provider or mental health professional diagnoses GAD.
 They can help determine whether your symptoms are related to another problem.
-The symptoms occur on most days and last 6 months or longer.
+The symptoms happen on most days and last 6 months or longer.

 How is GAD treated?

-Your doctor will consider your overall health, and other factors when advising treatment for you.
+Your healthcare provider will consider your overall health, and other factors when advising treatment for you.

 Treatment may include:

 - Counseling (cognitive behavioral therapy, or psychotherapy)

 - Working with a therapist to boost coping skills